psipred/s4pred/README.md

 Importantly, this training set has had several different filters applied (see our paper) to remove homology from the CB513 test set.
 This makes the dataset ideal for training not just secondary structure predictors but also unsupervised sequence models.
 In both cases, using this training set with CB513 as a test set provides a strong test of generalization.

+## Inference Code

+If you'd like to train your own version of S4PRED using the AWD-GRU model we used we recommend building off the offical Salesforce
+AWD-LSTM (https://github.com/salesforce/awd-lstm-lm/) of which our model is a variant.
+The inference code used in this repo has been pared back to be clean and minimalist.
+As such, most of the things, like DropConnect, that make the AWD-LSTM what it is, are not present.

+### Batched Sequence Prediction

+The current inference script produces predictions for sequences in batches of 1 for end-user clarity and is very fast regardless.
+That said, if you would like to run S4PRED on millions or billions of sequences there are obivously large benefits to be had from predicting in batches of several hundred sequences and higher.
+If this is of interest, please don't hesitate to raise an issue or get in touch.

 ## Citation